HotTesting/8-js-ui-wdio-DenysBarkan/README.md

 Before the first start install all components from the package.json file, by typing

+`'npm install'`

-'npm install' command in the terminal from the project folder point.
+command in the terminal from the project folder point.

 To start the automated tests just type

-'npm test'
+`'npm test'`

 For opening reporter in the browser (local only) type

-'npm run reporter'
+`'npm run reporter'`

 The main reporter of the project is using the Allure reporter.

-That automated testing project was developed by Denys Barkan For all question text to denies.barkan@gmail.com
+That automated testing project was developed by Denys Barkan

+For all question text to

+denys.barkan@gmail.com

 Enjoy